 Port Macquarie to Port Stephens – 2.5 hours

 Your final destination is nothing short of amazing, with 26 pristine beaches, a crystal blue bay and lushes national parklands, Port Stephens is the idyllic location to end your holiday.
-Just two and a half hours from Port Macquarie come and stay at either Ingenia Holiday One Mile Beach or Middle Rock Holiday Resort for a perfect stop before you head back home.
-Both parks offer outstanding facilities and prime location so you can’t go wrong with either choice.
+Just two and a half hours from Port Macquarie come and stay at Middle Rock Holiday Resort for a perfect stop before you head back home.
+The park offers outstanding facilities in a prime location.
 Port Stephens is quite famous for its dining scene so ensure you have a night off cooking and try some of the locally sourced produce along with quality wines and craft beer this region offers.
 If you are a seafood lover be sure to try the freshest of oysters at Holberts Oyster Farm, a real treat!
 Once again there is no shortage of fun to be had in the water but how about enjoy some fun that is offered land.
 Quad-biking is a hot tourist attraction however if that is too adventurous for you try horse riding through the region’s parklands spread across the scenic shorelines.
 The wide stretch of golden beaches is unforgettable so breath in that salty air before its time to get going.

 So, what are you waiting for?
 Grab the crew or just you and get on the road and explore at your own pace.